biomedicalinformaticsgroup/cadmus/README.md

 ## Get started

 The format we are using for the search term(s) is the same as the one for [PubMed](https://pubmed.ncbi.nlm.nih.gov/).
-You can first try your search term(s) on PubMed and then use the same search term(s) as input for Cadmus bioscraping.
+You can first try your search term(s) on PubMed and then use the same search term(s) as input for cadmus `bioscraping`.

-In order to create your corpora you are going to use the function called 'bioscraping'.
+In order to create your corpora you are going to use the function called `bioscraping`.
 The function is taking the following required parameters:

 1. A PubMed query string or a python list of PubMed IDs
 2. An email address